Matt Busch

 Matthew Stuart Busch (born September 22, 1972) is an American artist, illustrator, and filmmaker, mostly known for his work with the Star Wars media franchise.
 He has also illustrated projects for entertainment properties such as Stranger Things, Indiana Jones, and Lord of the Rings, as well as music acts such as Foo Fighters, Mötley Crüe, and Ozzy Osbourne.
-In more recent years, he has become a media arts professor and independent filmmaker, known for the ambitious Aladdin 3477 movie trilogy.
+In more recent years, he has become a media arts professor and independent filmmaker, known for the Aladdin 3477 movie trilogy.

 Early life

 Busch was born in Lebanon, Pennsylvania on September 22, 1972, to Frederick and Peggy Busch.
-He grew up in the northern suburbs of Detroit, Michigan, embracing many arts, from drawing his own comic books, playing several music instruments, and creating short films with his parents' VHS camcorder.
-Busch has claimed his early years playing in a rock band inspired his unique grassroots marketing as a visual artist when starting his career.
+He grew up in the northern suburbs of Detroit, Michigan, and practiced drawing comic books, playing music instruments, and creating short films with a camcorder.
 In 1993, he won an award from the Library of Congress for his copyright achievements.

-After getting an associate degree from Macomb Community College, he moved to Pasadena, California, where he attended the Los Angeles Art Academy, and studied illustration, film, and entertainment design at the Art Center College of Design.
-Before getting his Bachelor Degree at Art Center, Busch was classmates with other notable alumni such as Justin Bua, Chris Do, and LeUyen Pham, and studied notable Artist Burne Hogarth.
+After earning an associate degree from Macomb Community College, he moved to Pasadena, California, where he attended the Los Angeles Art Academy, and studied illustration, film, and entertainment design at the Art Center College of Design.
+Before earning his Bachelor Degree at Art Center, Busch was classmates with other notable alumni such as Justin Bua, Chris Do, and LeUyen Pham, studying artist Burne Hogarth.

 Busch began working in Hollywood illustrating concept art and storyboards for films like Con Air and The Matrix.
-After living in Los Angeles for nearly a decade, Busch eventually returned to the Northern Detroit area in the early 2000s where he set up his company, Kaleidoscope Koi Entertainment, LLC, and continues to work on Hollywood projects, via new technology.
+After living in Los Angeles for nearly a decade, Busch eventually returned to the Northern Detroit area in the early 2000s and founded Kaleidoscope Koi Entertainment LLC, and continues to work on Hollywood projects.

-He found more notoriety in the areas of licensing and publishing, becoming well-known in many different circles of pop culture and fandom as an entertainment illustrator.
-Busch was often referred to in news articles as the rock star of illustration, and mostly known for his Star Wars work, where he provided numerous covers, posters, and other illustrative material for the franchise.

-Over the years, Busch has produced art for companies such as Columbia Tristar Pictures, DC / Vertigo, Disney, DK Publishing, Ford Motor Company, Fox Television, Hard Rock Cafe, Inc., Hasbro, Hundai, K-Swiss Shoes, Larry Flynt Publications, Lucasfilm, Ltd., Marvel, Mazda, Netflix, Nissan, Paramount Pictures, Scholastic, Sony Music Entertainment, Team Disney, Topps, Touchstone Pictures, 20th Century Fox, Universal Pictures, Viacom, Wizards of the Coast, and more.

-Later in his career, Busch dove into the world of independent filmmaking, eventually writing and directing the Aladdin 3477 trilogy of movies.
-He has taught media arts college courses at a number of higher education schools.
+Later in his career, Busch dove into the world of independent filmmaking, eventually writing and directing the Aladdin 3477 trilogy.
+He has previously taught media arts college courses.